ierezell/CovidQuestionAnswering/meeting.md

 - Baseline done : Need a dataset to test the solutions
 - Test differents embedders with dataset
+- Lemmatize text and embed it with fasttext because no more context
+- Summarize chunks with BART

 # TLDR :